RetroDECK/ES-DE/USERGUIDE-DEV.md

 If enabled, you will be able to select alternative emulators per game using the metadata editor, which will be used when launching the game.
 If disabled, the corresponding entry in the metadata editor will be hidden, the alternative emulator badges will not be displayed and it will not be possible to filter the gamelist based on these values.
 As well, the game will be launched using the default emulator, or using the system-wide alternative emulator if this has been configured for the game system.
 It's only recommended to disable this option for testing purposes.

-**Show hidden files and folders (requires restart)**
+**Show hidden files and folders**

-If this option is disabled, hidden files and folders within the ROMs directory tree are excluded from ES-DE.
+If this option is disabled, hidden files and folders within the ROM directory tree are excluded from ES-DE.
 On Unix and macOS this means those starting with a dot, and on Windows it's those set as hidden by using an NTFS attribute.
-This setting is only intended for special situations and is not to be confused with the next option which hides files based on metadata configuration within ES-DE.
+This setting is only intended for special situations and is not to be confused with the next option below which hides files based on metadata configuration within ES-DE.
+When changing this setting ES-DE will automatically reload.

-**Show hidden games (requires restart)**
+**Show hidden games**

 You can mark games as hidden in the metadata editor, which is useful for instance for DOS games where you may not want to see some batch files and executables inside ES-DE, or for multi-disc games where you may only want to show the .m3u playlists and not the individual game files.
 By disabling this option these files will not be processed at all when ES-DE starts up.
 If you enable the option you will see the files, but their name entries will be almost transparent in the gamelist view to visually indicate that they are hidden.
+When changing this setting ES-DE will automatically reload.

 **Enable custom event scripts**

 It's possible to trigger custom scripts for a number of actions in ES-DE, as is discussed [below](USERGUIDE-DEV.md#custom-event-scripts), and this setting decides whether this functionality is enabled.

-**Only show ROMs from gamelist.xml files**
+**Only show games from gamelist.xml files**

-If enabled, only ROMs that have metadata saved to the gamelist.xml files will be shown in ES-DE.
+If enabled, only games that have metadata saved to the gamelist.xml files will be shown in ES-DE.
 This option is intended primarily for testing and debugging purposes so it should normally not be enabled.
+When changing this setting ES-DE will automatically reload.

 **Strip extra MAME name info (requires restart)**